WorldlineNordics/payment-api/docs/device-payment-api.md

 #### Unpacking the encrypted response from Device Payment API
-Upon return from the Device Payment API, the response must be decrypted in order to retrieve details on the success of the transaction, stored token etc.
+Upon return from the Device Payment API, the response must be decrypted in order to retrieve details on the success of the request.

 The response from the Device Payment API is gotten by unpack: